bgv99/strlength/README.md

 This is a simple reimplementation of the `strlen` function.

 ### Return Codes and Meanings
-- -1
-* Null Pointer
+- -1: Null Pointer
-- Other
-* Length of String
+- Other: Length of String